 Hobart still makes a counter-top mixer, called the Hobart N50.
 It sells for approximately $2,000 and comes in a few colors.
+(2021 Update: The Hobart N50 now retails for $3,000.)
 It resembles the consumer KitchenAid, but is a professional mixer underneath.
 I started scheming about how I could save up and sell things to buy this beast.
 However, even I couldn’t quite justify spending $2,000 on a machine to make cookies and bread for home use.
 My husband wasn’t thrilled by the price tag either.
 When my KitchenAid died on Christmas Eve, however, even he was wondering if we could get one locally.
 Fortunately or unfortunately, we could not.
 There are a few restaurant supply places in our area, but none of them carried the N50.
 One downside to this mixer, beyond the price, was that the capacity was even smaller than my current KitchenAid 6 quart model.

 Cook’s Illustrated Review